TeskaLabs/splang-docs/docs/expressions/function.md

 !ARGUMENT name
 ```

+or

 ```yaml
 !ARG name
 ```

-Provides an access to an argument `name`.

 !!! tip

     `!ARG` is an concise version of `!ARGUMENT`.

 ---

-## `!FUNCTION`, `!FN`: Define a function
+## `!FUNCTION`, `!FN`

 The `!FUNCTION` expression defines a new function.
 It is typically used as a top-level expression.

 Type: _Mapping_.

 !!! info

-    SP-Lang expressions are _implicitly_ placed function definition.
+    SP-Lang expressions are implicitly_placed function definition.
-    It means that in a majority of cases, `!FUNCTION` can be skipped, and only `do` section is provided
+    It means that in a majority of cases, the expression `!FUNCTION` can be skipped, and only `do` section is provided.

 Synopsis: